ee292d/udnn/README.md

 ## Overview
 In this project, you will implement an inference-only DNN framework that is capable of running various kinds of network architectures on CPU with native instructions.
-You will be able to transfer your (quantized) weights from TensorFlow based models and use them in your own DNN framework.
+You will be able to transfer your (potentially quantized) weights from TensorFlow based models and use them in your own DNN framework.

 ## Getting started
 We will be distributing assignments with git.
 Here is what you need to do to